JordanMartinez/purescript-jordans-reference/00-Getting-Started/ReadMe.md

 - Related to the above point, the powerful type system enables one to model some abstract ideas in a very precise way using type definitions or things called type classes.
 However, those concepts can be recursive (they reference themselves in their definition), use higher-kinded types (these types are, in one way, defined only "partially" to enable code that works for many cases instead of just one), or work as part of a larger system outside of their definition.
 Thus, it can be very hard for a new learner to understand how to read a type or a type class.
     - This project either explains or links to other explanations on the most common types that are hard to understand but frequently used: (e.g. Functor, Monad, Monad Transformers, the Free Monad)
     - However, there are some concepts (e.g. Coyoneda, Free Applicatives, Day Convolution, etc.) that are not yet covered here.
-- Many tutorials/guides assume their readers already know foundational principles.
-New learners who read them often do not know, nor are even aware of, those foundational principles.
-    - This project's `Hello World/FP Philosophical Foundations` folder exists to counter this issue
 - Many people try to re-explain something that another has already explained well and they write a poor re-explanation.
 It's hard to determine which explanations are accurate and correct and which are vague and mistaken until after you have already read it and/or know better.
     - Ironically, this entire project could be a bad re-explanation!
 That's why I summarize or link to other posts that I believe to be credible.
     - My sources include `Haskell Weekly`, the FP Slack community's `#purescript`/`#purescript-beginners` channels, a number of books I've read on FP programming, a number of papers I've read on FP programming, and various videos I've watched regarding FP programming.
 Consider yourself warned.